 Response: Many thanks for your valuable comments.
 We have added the “In addition to LTBP, Glycoprotein A repetitions predominant (GARP) is highly expressed on the surface of regulatory T cells (Tregs) and plays a similar role as LTBP……” in the second paragraph of introduction section.

 2. There are many typos.
 Please carefully check the paper.
 For example, "6 wells plate" should be "6 well plate".
 "TGF-beta induced EMT" should be "TGF-beta-induced EMT".
 "Analysis expression of TGF-beta target genes" should be "Analysis of expression of TGF-beta target genes".
 Response: Many thanks for your valuable comments.
 We have corrected all the mistakes and typos.
-For example, the "6 wells plate" has been changed to “6-well plates”, "TGF- induced EMT" has been changed to "TGF--induced EMT", “mesenchymal makers” has been changed to “mesenchymal markers”, et al. Reviewer #3: Manuscript Summary: The manuscript by Zhang et al. extends the authors' previous work regarding TGF-b and EMT in Dr. ten Dijke's group, and summerize the important protocols.
+For example, the "6 wells plate" has been changed to “6-well plates”, "TGF- induced EMT" has been changed to "TGF--induced EMT", “mesenchymal makers” has been changed to “mesenchymal markers”, et al. Reviewer #3: Manuscript Summary: The manuscript by Zhang et al. extends the authors' previous work regarding TGF-b and EMT in Dr. ten Dijke's group, and summarize the important protocols.
 In this manuscript, the authors demonstrate systematic methods to investigate TGF-b signaling and EMT response.
 The methods include Western blotting, luciferase reporter assay, qPCR and staining.
 Major Concerns: The logical flow is good and the representative results are clear.
 The protocols are detailed and will provide useful information to the researcher.
 The methods to determine TGF-b induced signaling and EMT described in this manuscript may contribute to new therapeutic approaches of breast cancer.
 Minor Concerns: 1)Some words should be unified.
 In Protocols, 2.1.2., Line 2, TGFb should be TGF-b.
 In representative results, MCF10A-Ras should be MCF10A-Ras (M2) 2)In Protocols, 2.1.2., Line 2, 5x104 should be 5x104.
 3)The scale bars should be included in Figure 6 and 7.

 Response: Many thanks for your valuable comments.
 We have corrected all the mistakes and typos.
 For example, we have changed the “Analysis expression of TGF- target genes” to "Analysis of the expression of TGF- target genes", “TGF” to “TGF-”, “6 wells plate" to "6 well plates”, et al. We have also added the scale bars in figure 7.
 Because the figure 6 was modified from the previously published study, it’s hard for us to add the scale bars.